 Money is often a large contributor to people being able to hit the road and explore.
 It is also a common reason that people choose not to pursue road travel at all.

 So why do these budgets differ so severely?
-Because budgeting and managing your money is extremely important and will immensely affect your cost of living on the road.
+Because budgeting and managing money during vanlife is extremely important and will immensely affect your cost of living on the road.

 Now, some people are inherently better at managing money than others.
 This may be because of how you were raised, what your relationship with money looks like, or even how much money you make.
 Regardless, there are still numerous things you can do to properly budget and save money, especially while on the road.
 Vanlife can be an extremely cheap form of living if you are careful and wise about your spending.
 After years of conversations revolving around financials with other vanlifers, these are the recommendations I’ve heard time and time again.

-Leave room and money for accidents, mishaps, and maintenance.
+Leave room and money for accidents, mishaps, and maintenance when thinking about managing money during vanlife.

 Accidents are extremely likely when you are spending a large amount of time driving and moving constantly, especially down bumpy, dirt roads.
 Be prepared for this!
 Most vanlifers have had some sort of “uh-oh” experience throughout their years of living on the road.
 A popped tire, a fender bender, an unexpected veterinary bill, you name it.
 The more prepared you are for these mistakes or unexpected costs, especially financially, the easier it will be to roll with the punches.